Help Me Make It Through the Night: Other charting versions

 In 1971, Joe Simon hit #69 on the Hot 100 and #13 on the Hot Soul Singles chart.

 In 1972, a version by Gladys Knight & the Pips reached number 33 on the Billboard Hot 100 and number 13 on the Hot Soul Singles chart, and was a Top 10 pop hit in the United Kingdom.

 In 1974, John Holt included the song on his album 1000 Volts of Holt.
 That year, his recording of the song made it into the UK Top Ten.

 In 1975, the French Canadian singer Claude Valade recorded a French version of the song, "Aide-moi à passer la nuit," produced and distributed by London Deram Records.
 The French-language lyrics were written by Canadian singer-songwriter Christine Charbonneau.
-The song made its way to fame and was on the charts (3rd place) for more than six months.
+The recording was a success and was on the charts (peaking at number 3) for more than six months.

 In 2007, it was recorded for a second time in French, with Annie Blanchard recording it on the Musicor Records label, and the song made the Top 20 for 26 weeks, reaching a high of #6.

 Television and film appearances

-In 1972, John Huston used Kristofferson's version as the theme for his feature Fat City.
-It plays under the title credits, with instrumental arrangements later in the movie.

-In 1978, Kristofferson made a guest appearance on the television series The Muppet Show; on that episode, he performed "Help Me Make It Through the Night" as a duet with a besotted Miss Piggy.

-In the 1997 film The Ice Storm, the Sammi Smith recording plays in the background in one of the key party scenes.

 In 2013, American Idol contestant Kree Harrison sang this song during season 12 on "Songs They Wish They Had Written" week.

-In 2015, DeAnna Johnson covered this song on The Voice.

-In the 2021 film Swiftwater, the Sammi Smith recording is played by the characters during a romantic scene where Matt Damon is realizing he's happy with his situation with Virginie and Maya.
-He says it's a happy song and it feels uplifting.
-Later, when he is missing them and coming to terms with the fact that he'll likely never see Virginie and Maya again, he plays it again and it feels like a sad song.
+Parody version

+In 1995, Ray Stevens recorded a comedy version of the song for his album 20 Comedy Hits.